cylc/cylc-doc/src/troubleshooting.rst

 .. note::

-   To ensure Cylc jobs fail when they are supposed to, Cylc configures Bash to be a bit stricter than it is by default by running ``set -euo pipefail``.
+   To ensure Cylc jobs fail when they are supposed to, Cylc configures Bash to be stricter than it is by default by running ``set -euo pipefail``.

    .. cylc-scope:: flow.cylc[runtime][<namespace>]